 - Diablo: The second game indicates that Deckard Cain was this in his youth.
 He says about Anya being like some Zakarum priestesses he had known.
 He also says that they did not have to take vows of chastity.
 Do the math.

-- Makoto from School Days is flanderized into this about halfway into the story.
-In the anime and at least one game ending, this comes back to bite him in the ass when he is murdered by one of his spurned lovers.
+- Makoto from School Days is flanderized into this about halfway into the story in the anime, and the visual novel allows you to decide whether you want him to go down that road.
+In the anime's ending and one of the game's bad endings, this comes back to bite him in the ass when he is murdered by one of his spurned lovers.

 - Really, the anime version acts a deconstruction of the more malicious version of this trope: Makoto is skilled at bedding women almost to the point of straining credibility enough to push him into Kavorka Man territory considering his (not outstanding) looks and Jerk Ass attitude, but this shouldn't obscure the fact that when it comes to anything deeper and more lasting than this, Makoto is an absolute idiot who doesn't understand the female heart at all, and indeed only turns to his life of serial affairs because he was too impatient and thick-headed to win the heart of the girl he had a crush on in the first place.